tencentyun/qcloud-documents/product/视频服务/互动直播/开通与购买指导/如何开通_en.md

 ### 3.2 Configure App

 After the App is created, you can obtain App's SDKAPPID for access.
-You can also click "App Configuration" button in the App list page to enter the details page of App and modify App information.
+You can also click **App Configuration** button in the App list page to enter the details page of App and modify App information.
 ![](//mccdn.qcloud.com/static/img/c83d68fa6bf4e86ca0024a952d78f23d/image.jpg)